-- member service agreements
+- Member service agreements

-- member position descriptions
+- Member position descriptions

-- a recruitment plan
+- Recruitment plan

-- strategies for retention
+- Strategies for retention

-- quality member training
+- Quality member training

-- member management system
+- Member management system

-- member living allowance distribution process
+- Member living allowance distribution process

-- member benefits if applicable (e.g. health care, child care, housing, transportation)
+- Member benefits as applicable (e.g., health care, child care, housing, transportation)

-Be sure to consult the grant requirements and talk with your Portfolio Manager about member files, living allowance distribution, and choosing a health care provider because there are several requirements related to these aspects of the program.
+Be sure to consult the grant requirements and talk with your portfolio manager about member files, living allowance distribution, and choosing a health care provider because there are several requirements related to these aspects of the program.

-Member Benefits: AmeriCorps statutes and regulations require all programs to provide specific benefits6 to AmeriCorps members during their year of service.
+Member Benefits: AmeriCorps statutes and regulations require all programs to provide specific benefits to AmeriCorps members during their year of service.
 The following is an overview of the required benefits:

-- Eligibility to receive a living allowance and health care.
+- 1. Eligibility to receive a living allowance and health care.
 It is mandatory that full-time members receive a living allowance and health care.
 These benefits are optional for other member types.
 Note that the living allowance may change from year to year.
 Always refer to the Notice of Funding Opportunity (NOFO) to be sure of the correct living allowance amount. - A. A living allowance is what an AmeriCorps member receives while serving to pay for personal expenses.
 It is not a wage and should not be paid on an hourly basis.
 Grantees should pay the living allowance in regular increments (such as weekly or biweekly, it's up to the grantee to decide).
 Payments should not fluctuate based on the number of hours served in a particular time period.
 Payments must stop when the member's service stops.
 Programs must also withhold federal income tax from member living allowances and comply with any applicable state or local tax requirements. - i.
 The maximum living allowance for each AmeriCorps member position and the minimum amount that a full-time member must receive are identified each year in the Notice of Funding Opportunity. - ii.
 Education Award Program Fixed Amount awards (EAPs) may provide a living allowance or other in-service benefits to their members but are not required to do so.
 Full-time Fixed Amount grantees must provide a living allowance to their members. - 2.
-Child care for full-time members and less-than-full-time members who serve in a full-time capacity are eligible for child care provided through the AmeriCorps Child Care Benefits Program. - 3.
-Loan deferment and payment of accrued interest during the term of service for qualified loans. - 4.
-Members get training and experience throughout their term of service.
-See below for program training expectations. - 5.
-Liability insurance, FICA, and workers compensation is provided to members at the expense of the program (if required). - 6.
-Members are eligible for an Eli Segal AmeriCorps Education Award upon successful completion of a term of service.
-It can be used to pay education costs at qualified institutions of higher education, for educational training, or to repay qualified student loans.
-See below for additional information of the Segal Award.
+Child care for full-time members and less-than-full-time members who serve in a full-time capacity are eligible for child care provided through the AmeriCorps Child Care Benefits Program.